Promoting scientific understanding.

 OIBC values its independence, its non-political, charitable status and its expert scientific leadership.
 We value the acquisition of knowledge by all, and we value the enhancement of education and awareness, best practice and management of life skills, which contribute significantly to public health and well-being.

 We are constantly updating our events please check back here often or sign up using the form to the right to receive up-to-date information on the courses and events we’re running.

-Scientists in Schools symposium on X-risks and human destiny
+Scientists in Schools symposium on Drugs and Diseases

 ‘I am very grateful for he work of the Oxford International Biomedical Centre to promote social mobility and encourage children to become engaged with the study of science.
 I wish you success in your plans to expand programme to cover the whole country.’MICHAEL GOVE,

 I feel that the interaction between the speakers was excellent and all the talks were linked and built on each other

 A brilliant day full of interesting facts and very inspiring for all the students, very worthwhile and perfectly organised